kuancheen/anti-gravity-global-workflows/new-project-init.md

        - Author Name
        - Copyright year
      - **Version String**: If `index.html` exists, add version string (e.g., `App Version: v0.0.1 (Beta)`).
+     - **Favicon**: Add a relevant SVG favicon.
+Use a data URI for simplicity or create a separate `favicon.svg` file and link it in `index.html`.
      - Add copyright notice in footer or meta tags.
    - Ensure consistent branding across files.